-Myth and legend depicts an interesting story behind the building of the dham.
+According to the history of Baba Baidyanath Dham, myth and legend depict an interesting story behind the building of the Dham.
 During the Treta Yuga according to Shiva Purana, Ravana, the demon king wanted to have Lord Shiva’s abode in his capital permanently to make it safe from invasions.

 And if so happened then wherever the lingam fell there it shall reside forever.
 The Gods fearing that this would make Ravana invincible acted against this plan.
 So it was after many troubles and planning that Lord Vishnu tricked Ravana and brought the Lingam back to Earth where it sat permanently.
 So thus the 12 jyotirlingas story begun and each had one unique legend behind its consecration.

 What is the significance of Baba Baidyanath Dham?

 The significance of Baba Baidyanath Dham is that the main temple is beyond historical dates.
 Devotees visit it since the age of Rama, the king of Ayodhya.
 The top contains three ascending shaped gold vessels that are compactly set, which were donated by Maharaja of Gidhaur, Raja Puran Singh.

 - Besides these pitcher shaped vessels, there is a ‘PUNCHSULA’ (Five knives in a Trident shape), which is rare.